hasanzaidi/gradient-descent/README.md

 # gradient-descent
-Repo for demonstrating gradient descent algorithm in Python
+Repo for demonstrating gradient descent algorithm in Python 3.

+## Files included
+`non_vec_batch.py` - Non-vectorised implementation of batch gradient descent

+`non_vec_batch.py` - Non-vectorised implementation of batch gradient descent

+`batch_and_stochastic` - Vectorised implementation of stochastic gradient descent and batch gradient descent

+## Installing libraries
+These Python scripts only require the numpy library to be installed:
+`pip3 install numpy`